Japan's Nikkei posts biggest monthly fall in 2 years

 BET ON BANKS

-Nomura Holdings (8604.T), Japan's top investment bank, fell 1.9 percent, partly damaged by fears of contagion from Spain's ailing banks and an insider trading scandal.
-The banking sector.IBNKS.T fared better, easing 0.6 percent.
+Nomura Holdings, Japan's top investment bank, fell 1.9 percent, partly damaged by fears of contagion from Spain's ailing banks and an insider trading scandal.
+The banking sector fared better, easing 0.6 percent.

 Naoki Kamiyama, chief equity strategist at Deutsche Bank, was upbeat on Japanese banks, saying they had been battered by the euro zone crisis even though they had no or little exposure to Greece and other highly indebted European countries.